justinnzhang/justinnzhang/README.md

 ### Hi there 👋

-### A Computer Science and Business student with a background in Design.
+### I'm a Computer Science and Business student with a background in Design.

 ### Check out my work at my personal [website](https://justinzhang.ca/) 😊